Welcome to today's edition of the Rush 24-7 podcast.

 Wayne Newton was there.

-Wayne Newton was there, Mr. Vegas.
+Mr. Vegas.

-He said he came in hoping to support Rick Perry, but the impeccably tanned crooner said he thought the Texas governor's attacks on Mitt Romney were mean spirited and that Romney was a gentleman and now he'll back Romney.
+He said he came in hoping to support Rick Perry, but the impeccably tanned crooner said he thought the Texas governor's attacks on Mitt Romney were mean-spirited and that Romney was a gentleman and now he'll back Romney.

-I d I don't see why you can't endorse twelve different candidates and uh and so uh Wayne Newton is doing that.
+I don't see why you can't endorse 12 different candidates.

-So that that endorsement is certainly worth something.
+So that endorsement is certainly worth something.

 Who did you think won the night?